 Other possibilities are what we refer to as containment phobia, this is similar to claustrophobia for humans.
 And lastly, some dogs had a bad experience in a crate and it causes them much anxiety to be in one until we change that association.
 A “bad” experience for a dog might be harder for us humans to recognize, so many owners see no correlation and continue to force them in a space they are very uncomfortable.

-In order to know how long it will take to train your dog we will need to do a free consultation.
-During your consultation we will get to understand what you are looking to gain form the training as well as evaluate your dog to see what we will need to do to get him where you would like him to be.
-At that point we will be able to give you a timeline for his training.
+In order to know how long it will take to train your dog, we will need to do a free consultation.
+During your consultation, we will get to understand what you are looking to gain from the training as well as evaluate your dog to see what we will need to do to get him where you would like him to be.
+At that point, we will be able to give you a timeline for his training.